masonjacob/xmos-dev-container-template/README.md

 3. VSCode will now setup and run the development container, and then open a new editor window.

+4. You can verify that the XTAG is visible in the dev container by running `xrun -l`

 Congrats!
 You have a running dev enviroment and are ready to program and flash the XCORE platform.

 #### Manually